Hjaltesorgenfrei/Vulkanologi/README.md

 So need some kind of barrier there, but there can be quite a lot of queues, so spreading it out might be a good idea.
 The GTX 1080ti has a total of 26 queues over three families (16, 2, 8) which would fit for transfer.
+The queue family with only 2 queues is the transfer only family and might be preferred as it should be faster.
 A counting semaphore and ringbuffer might be a good idea, or something similar.